ACCIDENTAL INJURY – See “Injury“.

 PLACE OF SERVICE (POS) – This is the physical location where you received medical care or treatment, whether it’s a clinic, hospital, doctor’s office, etc.

 PLAN ADMINISTRATOR – This is the company responsible for managing the plan, including customer service, claims processing and payment, underwriting and provider questions, etc. In regard to our international products, HCC Medical Insurance Services is the Plan Administrator.
-For our short-term medical insurance plan, HCC Life Insurance Company is the Plan Administrator.

 POLICY MAXIMUM – This is the maximum dollar amount the insurance company will pay for eligible medical expenses incurred under your policy.